AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/set-up-revenue-attribution-for-digital-advertising-campaigns.md

 Here's how to set up revenue attribution for digital advertising channels and campaigns.
 After you've set it up, you can do first-touch and multi-touch revenue attribution for digital ads the same as in other Marketo programs.

 After you set up your first ad program in Marketo, you can clone and update it for other channels.
-For example, clone a LinkedIn program to a Facebook one.
+For example, clone a [!DNL LinkedIn] program to a [!DNL Facebook] one.

-With separate programs, you then can track the number of conversions from each one and see your programs in Program Analyzer, Opportunity Influence Analyzer, and other Marketo Analytics features.
+With separate programs, you then can track the number of conversions from each one and see your programs in [!UICONTROL Program Analyzer], [!UICONTROL  Opportunity Influence Analyzer], and other Marketo Analytics features.

 >[!PREREQUISITES]
 >